 Please note that open centres may set an earlier deadline for accepting entries, and it is your responsibility to check if this applies at your centre.

-Information about the assessment including example questions will be available on the University Admissions website once available.
+Information about the assessment, including example papers and subject content, is available on the University Admissions website from March each year.

-If you will have already finished school when you apply, please see the page for post-qualification applications.
+If you will have finished school when you apply, please read about post-qualification applications.